Curtin horse paddock walk directions

 10. After a few metres the bridle path crosses a small creek.
 Nearly immediately after, go through a small gate on your right.
 Close it securely and follow the faint but distinct dirt track between the creek on your right and another fence on your left.
 (If you reach a yard and carpark you have gone too far - retrace your steps until you find the small gate near the creek.)

 The creek is generally dry but the walk along it is very pleasant passing under young eucalypts.

 11. Follow the track ignoring all branches to the right across the creek until the main track crosses the creek with a high metal guard rail on either side.

 If you want to take your dog for a swim, instead of crossing the creek continue straight ahead on the faint track for another 50 metres or so to a large pond surrounded by tall reeds.
 Alternatively you can reach the pond by crossing the creek, then taking the faint track immediately left.
 The detour will take only a few minutes.

 12. After crossing the creek, continue on the track up hill to two gates on the left.
 Go through the gap in the larger gate, and turn right to follow the fenceline up hill.

-Again, if there are horses in this paddock, put your dog on leash.
+Again, take care if there are horses in this paddock.